 Nels Rydberg joins UTEP volleyball staff.

 Photo Gallery by Michael Patrick Reese

-Nels Rydberg joined the UTEP volleyball coaching staff on February 1, 2014.
+Nels Rydberg will enter his second season as an assistant volleyball coach.
+He joined the UTEP volleyball coaching staff on February 1, 2014.

 Rydberg comes to UTEP with an impressive resume of over 21 years coaching volleyball at the collegiate, club and high school levels.
 During his career, he has coached 13 All-Conference players and two All-Americans (Division II).

 In his first season as an assistant for the Miners, Rydberg helped UTEP to show significant improvement at the outside hitter position.

 With the guidance of Rydberg, the Miners chipped in 1,166 kills (11.00 per set).